vaersaagod/geomate/README.md

 ### addRedirectParam
 Adds the redirect param and value to an URL.
 Not really that useful, but it's there. :)

+---

 ## Price, license and support

 The plugin is released under the MIT license, meaning you can do what ever you want with it as long as you don't blame us. **It's free**, which means there is absolutely no support included, but you might get it anyway.
-Just post an issue here on github if you have one, and I'll see what I can do.
+Just post an issue here on github if you have one, and we'll see what we can do.
-It doesn't hurt to donate a beer or two at [Beerpay](https://beerpay.io/aelvan/Imager-Craft) either.
-Just saying. :)

 ## Changelog